ujjwalvivek/portfolio/public/posts/log_0002_midnight_patchdrop.md

 ## Building My Site Was The Real Rollercoaster

 If you've ever tried to make your website look "cool" with animated backgrounds, you know the pain.
 I started with a simple goal: make my site pop.
-What followed was a wild ride through browser quirks, overheating phones, the bleeding edge of web graphics, and an insightful launch.
-Not that I was any stranger to web graphics, but `webGPU` still intimidated me.
+What followed was a wild ride through browser quirks, overheating phones, the bleeding edge of web graphics, and an insightful launch.<br><br>Not that I was any stranger to web graphics, but `webGPU` still intimidated me.

 ---

 ## Enter Social Platforms

-**Deployed v1.0** <br>
-Dropped it on a few subs, dev.to, x (Twittwer) <br>
+**Deployed v1.0** <br>Dropped it on a few subs, dev.to, x (Twittwer) <br>People showed up. <br><br>Didn't hold back.
-People showed up. <br>
-Didn't hold back.

-> "The animation gave me a headache." <br> <br>
-> "Why is my browser screaming?" <br> <br>
-> "Animations resets every visit.
+> "The animation gave me a headache." <br> <br>"Why is my browser screaming?" <br> <br>"Animations resets every visit.
 Please.
-My eyes." <br> <br>
-> "Cool idea but it's cooking my phone." <br> <br>
-> "Cant see shit, navigation is weird"
+My eyes." <br> <br>"Cool idea but it's cooking my phone." <br> <br>"Cant see shit, navigation is weird"

 And...
-Thank you really! <br>
-Because this was the first time anyone actually ***used*** it.
+Thank you really! <br>Because this was the first time anyone actually ***used*** it.

 ---

 ## So I Planned For v1.1 Release On A Friday Midnight

-So that I self sabotage my weekend plans? <br>
-Human brain is weird. <br>
-Not really. <br>
-But out of **respect** for the people who showed up; I patched.
+So that I self sabotage my weekend plans? <br>Human brain is weird. <br>Not really. <br>But out of **respect** for the people who showed up; I patched.

 ### Here's Some Highlights

 #### Performance Improvements

-I had recently discovered WebGPU, the new graphics API that lets you use the power of your graphics card.
-It was like opening another secret door.
+I had recently discovered WebGPU, the new graphics API that lets you use the power of your graphics card.<br><br>It was like opening another secret door.
 The other one being webGL.
-That piece of tech still amazes me. <br>
-Trust me, I did not know what I was getting myself into. <br>
-The catch?
-WebGPU is new, and the documentation is… let's say "adventurous".
-I couldnt rewrite my generator logic as shaders, yet.<br>
+That piece of tech still amazes me. <br><br>Trust me, I did not know what I was getting myself into. <br>The catch?
+WebGPU is new, and the documentation is… let's say "adventurous".<br><br>I couldnt rewrite my generator logic as shaders, yet.<br>

 ````javascript
 I tried: